Yoshinogari Historical Park 吉野ヶ里歴史公園

 A glimpse of a Japan you never knew existed

 One of the most fascinating historical sites in the country, Yoshinogari Historical Park takes you to a Japan before Tokyo, tea ceremonies and Kabuki theater.
+The sites in Yoshinogari Historical Park have been preserved for future use as a nationally managed park.

 If you've travelled through Japan, chances are you've probably seen your share of shrines, temples and ramen shops.
 However, how many archaeological sites showcasing ancient culture have you seen?
 Here is your opportunity to learn more about the prehistory of Japan.

-- Reconstructions of prehistorical Japan
+- Reconstructions of prehistoric (Yayoi) Japan

 - Interactive workshops that teach ancient techniques using fire and stone